Looking for reasons for Why We Travel? or why travelling is important for us humans?

 While travel, you put yourself in a place where is room for mystery, for juxtaposition, for adjustment and repositioning of beliefs.

 That’s exactly why travel is so vital, other than the fact that it helps us charge our batteries.
-Travelling gives us a newfound sensitivity to the lives of other people.
+Despite the reasons why we travel, our experience gives us a newfound sensitivity to the lives of other people.
 It makes us the walking broadcaster and a living newspaper – the only channels who knows this world and that town.

 When you visit a place, much different than where you’ve lived most of your life, you get a new perspective, a fresh outlook on things.

-I know every time I travel, I find myself turning more and more romantic and sucrose to this world and to all the people out there.
-And that’s why I travel.
+Every time I am out on the streets, I find myself turning more and more romantic and sucrose to this world and to all the people out there.